Access and safety improvements to the Stuart Highway at Pinelands and Holtze

 To provide feedback to the Project Team on the concept design, please contact True North Strategic Communication on firstname.lastname@example.org or 8981 6445.

-Community consultation on this project will close on 19 October 2018 and the project will then move to detailed design.
+Community consultation on this project has been extended until 2 November 2018.
+The project will then move to detailed design.

 Download the proposed design factsheet .